Comrade Detective: Production

 When first conceiving the series, executive producer Channing Tatum asked the creators to bring him the worst ideas they could think of, with the reasoning "When you try to find something that is not working, you figure out what's cool about it, and you can find some really hidden gems."
 Gatewood and Tanaka pitched a satire series that spoofed Communist propaganda from the 1980s.
 The two had become fascinated with Soviet propaganda television after seeing a mid-1980s PBS documentary on Soviet broadcasts.
 They initially looked into dubbing over real Eastern Bloc television shows but realized it would be easier to make their own show rather than procure the rights.

-The series takes inspiration from the Czechoslovakian show Thirty Cases of Major Zeman.
+The series takes inspiration from the Czechoslovak show Thirty Cases of Major Zeman.
 They also took inspiration from the idea that growing up, American 1980s movies like Red Dawn served as both entertainment and propaganda.
 It also took inspiration from the East German series Polizeiruf 110 and the American film Lethal Weapon.
 By making the propaganda and inaccuracies obvious to a western audience, they hoped to make the subtle nature of modern propaganda more clear.
 Tanaka stated that the goal was to create the inverse Soviet equivalent of the type of Russian-villain entertainment common in 1980s America.

 Episodes were initially written in English before being translated into Romanian.
 The shows were filmed in Romania with local cast.
 Other than the director of photography, writers and director, the entire cast and crew were locally recruited in Romania.
 The English-language actors were only cast after the series had been filmed and edited.

-In an unlikely coincidence worth mention, the main Romanian actor, Florin Piersic Jr. is the son of Florin Piersic, the main actor of a pretty similar Romanian film series that appeared in 1980-1987, Mărgelatu, which claims the settings of years 1840s-1850s in Romania in 6 episodes: The Road of the Bones (1980), The Yellow Rose (1982), The Mysteries of Bucharest (1983), The Silver Mask (1985), The Turqoise Necklace (1986), and Everything Costs (1987).
-In the third episode of Mărgelatu, The Mysteries of Bucharest as in The Turquise Necklace, the two main heroes (Florin Piersic and stunt master Szabolcs Cseh) preempt an attempt by Austrian Empire to foment a revolution as a pretext to invade and take control of the Romanian state found at the time under king Bibescu, in somewhat similarly intricate intrigues and stunts as the ones recalled by Comrade Detective to be happening 150 years later with the atmosphere leading to the 1989 revolution.
-The police quarters scenes are also similar to the ones in the Brigade Diverse in Alert (1970-1971).